wcm-io-devops/conga/src/site/markdown/extensibility.md

 Other plugins:

 * **Multiply Plugin**: Plugin controls the generation of multiple files from a single file definition.
-* **Handlebars Helper Plugin**: Plugin allows to register your own Handlebar helper to define custom handlebar expression usable in the CONGA templates.
+* **Value Provider Plugin**: Allows to provide values form external sources, which can be referenced like variables
 * **Node Model Export Plugin**: Allows to export "model data" (expanded configurations, list of generated files and tenants) from CONGA to a file which can be picked up by infrastructure automation tools
 * **URL File Plugin**: Allows to copy or download files from external sources identified via "URL prefixes"
+* **Handlebars Helper Plugin**: Plugin allows to register your own Handlebar helper to define custom handlebar expression usable in the CONGA templates.

 See API documentation for the detailed plugin interfaces: